CGrahamS/portfolio-project/README.md

 _OR_

-_You could just visit my hosted page at https://cgrahams.github.io/portfolio-project/index.html !_
+_You can visit my hosted page at https://cgrahams.github.io/portfolio-project/index.html !_

 ## Support and contact details